kacpersaw/discourse-hide-pm/README.md

 # Discourse-Hide-PM
-This plugin hides pm button on admin profiles for users that are not staff
+The plugin hides the pm button displayed on admin profiles for users that are not a part of staff

 ## Installation
 Clone this repo into your Discourse plugins directory.